nictjh/threatDemos/JanusVuln/README.md

 > **Purpose** — Reproduce the Janus signature-bypass bug on an **Android 6.0** emulator to prove why bumping `minSdkVersion` (and therefore requiring newer, fully-patched devices) is a *critical* security control flagged by tools such as **MobSF**.

+## 🏆 **WORKING IMPLEMENTATION - August 2025**

+> **⚡ This is a fully functional Janus exploit that STILL WORKS on Android Studio's Android 6.0 (API 23) images as of August 2025, while most other implementations found online have become obsolete or non-functional.**

+### 🎯 **Why This Implementation Succeeds**
+- ✅ **Tested on latest Android Studio AVD** (August 2025 Android 6.0 system images)
+- ✅ **Custom Python exploitation framework** with proper DEX header manipulation
+- ✅ **Bypasses modern Android Studio security patches** that break other PoCs
+- ✅ **ACTUALLY EXECUTES THE MALICIOUS PAYLOAD** - not just creates dual-face APKs
+- ✅ **Complete signature verification bypass** with working code execution
+- ⚠️ **Most online tutorials/PoCs fail** due to outdated techniques and environment changes

+**This implementation remains functional on August 2025 Android Studio images where other methods fail:**
+- Most online Janus PoCs can create dual-face APKs but **fail to achieve code execution**
+- Android Studio's updated Android 6.0 images include additional validation layers that prevent payload execution
+- My custom `scam_android.py` script specifically addresses these modern constraints to **ensure actual payload execution**
+- **Real working exploit** verified on current development environments with **confirmed malicious code execution**
+- Other implementations get stuck at APK installation or fail silently without executing the injected DEX

 ---

 ## 📚 Contents